br2490/ISLE-Documentation/docs/04_installation_migration/migration_installation_guide.md

 **ON your remote ISLE Host server:**

-* Create a directory named `yourdomain-data` (where "yourdomain" is your server domain name)
+* Create a directory named `yourdomain-data` (where "yourdomain" is your server domain name).
+This directory can be anywhere (e.g. an NFS)

     * Example:  `digital-collections.yourdomain.com-data`

-* Ensure that the islandora user has ownership and permissions to access this data.

-    * `chown -Rv islandora:islandora ~/digital-collections.yourdomain.com-data`

-    * Please note this path may change depending on how your ISLE host server storage area is setup.

 ---